-Have you ever provided your child with the opportunity to create with stencils?
+Have you ever invited your child to use stencils?
 It’s such fun way for kids to create!

 This was Lucy’s first time exploring stencils with colored chalk and she had a blast!
 It’s always so fun to see how excited kids get when they remove their stencil and see the brilliant outline left behind.
 Lucy was ecstatic and played around with this technique for quite a while.
 This post contains affiliate links to Amazon.

 How to Make Christmas Light Chalk Stencil Art

 - Thick paper like card stock or file folders.
 You can even used old pieces of cardboard from cereal boxes!

 - Colored chalk

 1. Fold a piece of your thick cardboard in half and draw half of a lightbulb shape (with the center of the lightbulb going down the fold).